Robust Communication-Optimal Distributed Clustering Algorithms: Introduction

 As datasets become larger, sequential algorithms designed to run on a single machine are no longer feasible for real-world applications.
-Additionally, in may cases data is naturally spread out among multiple locations.
+Additionally, in many cases data is naturally spread out among multiple locations.
 For example, hospitals may keep records of their patients locally, but may want to cluster the entire spread of patients across all hospitals in order to do better data analysis and inference.
-Therefore, distributed clustering algorithms have gained popularity over the past few years \citep{balcan2013distributed,distr_balanced,distr_kcenter}.
-In the distributed setting, it is assumed that the data is partitioned arbitrarily across $m$ machines, and the goal is to find a clustering which approximates the optimal solution over the entire dataset while minimizing communication among machines.
-Recent work in the theoretical machine learning community establishes guarantees on the clusterings produced in distributed settings for certain problems \citep{balcan2013distributed,distr_balanced,distr_kcenter}.
-For example, Malkomes et al.\ provide distributed algorithms for $k$-center and $k$-center with outliers \cite{distr_kcenter}, and Bateni et al.\ introduce distributed algorithms for capacitated $k$-clustering under any $\ell_p$ objective \cite{distr_balanced}.
-A key algorithmic idea common among both of these works is the following: each machine locally constructs an approximate size $\tilde O(k)$ summary of its data; the summaries are collected on a central machine which then runs a sequential clustering algorithm.
-A natural question that arises is whether there is a unifying theory for all distributed clustering variants.
-In the current work, we answer this question by providing a general distributed algorithm for clustering under any $\ell_p$ objective with or without outliers, and with or without capacity constraints, thereby generalizing and improving over recent results.
-We complement our algorithm by giving the first dimension-dependent lower bound on the level of communication needed to find the optimal distributed clustering, improving over the recent dimension-agnostic lower bound of Chen et al.\ \cite{chen2016communication}.
+Therefore, distributed clustering algorithms have gained popularity in recent years \cite{balcan2013distributed,distr_balanced,distr_kcenter, guha2017distributed, li2018distributed, cohen2015dimensionality, chen2016communication}.
+In the distributed setting, it is assumed that the data is partitioned arbitrarily across $s$ machines, and the goal is to find a clustering which approximates the optimal solution over the entire dataset while minimizing communication among machines.
+Recent work in the theoretical machine learning community establishes guarantees on the clusterings produced in distributed settings for certain problems \cite{balcan2013distributed,distr_balanced,distr_kcenter}.
+For example, \cite{distr_kcenter} provides distributed algorithms for $k$-center and $k$-center with outliers, and \cite{distr_balanced} introduces distributed algorithms for capacitated $k$-clustering under any $\ell_p$ objective.
+Along similar lines, the recent work of \cite{guha2017distributed} provides constant-factor approximation algorithms for $k$-median and $k$-means with $z$ outliers in the distributed setting.
+The work of Guha et al.\ also provides the best known communication complexity bounds for these settings and they scale as $O(sk+z)$ where $s$ is the number of machines, and $z$ is the number of outliers.